Funding opportunity

 Panel

-We will invite a panel of experts to assess the quality of your application and rank it alongside all outline applications.
+Following peer review, we will invite an expert assessment panel to use the evidence provided in your application, the reviewer comments and your applicant response to assess the quality of your application and rank it alongside other applications.

 Feedback